 Hybrid Fibre-Coaxial (HFC cable)

-Fixed wireless and satellite nbn™ connection types
+Fixed wireless and satellite nbn™ connection type

 Fixed wireless and satellite connections are used in rural areas where properties are widespread or have limited access to adequate infrastructure.
 They are a bridging service that helps more people get onto the network.

-These connections use a similar technology to the 4G phone networks you would be familiar with.
+An nbn Fixed Wireless connection uses a similar technology to the 4G phone networks you would be familiar with.
 They run from a transmission tower for up to 14 kilometres in distance to an nbn™ antenna fitted to your house.

 Data travels from a transmission tower to an nbn™ outdoor antenna that has been fitted to the premises by an approved nbn™ installer.

-Fixed Wireless connections also require an nbn™ connection box to be installed at the point where the cable from the nbn™ outdoor antenna enters your premises (shown below).
+Fixed Wireless nbn connections also require an nbn™ connection box to be installed at the point where the cable from the nbn™ outdoor antenna enters your premises (shown below).
 This device requires power to operate, and can only be installed by an approved nbn™ installer or a phone and internet provider.

 The final nbn™ connection type on the list is satellite.
 The Sky Muster™ satellites provide network access to remote areas such as Norfolk Island and other hard-to-reach destinations.